Purple State Bruise – Book Review

 If you’re expecting a dry political satire, Purple State Bruise will catch you completely off guard, in the best way.
 I was intrigued by the premise of this book and really excited to get a review copy to enjoy, and to share with you.
 If you want to learn why I loved it, read on for my spoiler-free review.

 From the opening page, this novel is audacious, anarchic, and incredibly amusing.
+It’s intense – in all the best ways.
 What begins as a strange road rage incident swiftly develops into something much larger: a disorganized, erratic, and strangely captivating political movement led by individuals who were never meant to be important.
 And that’s precisely what makes it so excellent.

 Rene Eram never loses control of the narrative despite leaning heavily toward the ridiculousness of contemporary politics.
 There are times when the humor truly makes you laugh out loud, yet it’s never superficial.
 Beneath the sarcasm lies a tale of family, identity, and what happens when marginalized individuals realize they’re tired of remaining silent.

 The way this novel strikes a balance between tone is what truly makes it unique.
-It is incisive, disrespectful, and thoughtful.
-Without coming over as preachy, it makes fun of media cycles, political theater, and power systems.
-Rather, it lets the characters speak for themselves via their flawed, human decisions.
+Without coming off as preachy, it makes fun of media cycles, political theater, and power systems.
+Instead, it lets the characters speak for themselves via their flawed, human decisions.

-Purple State Bruise seems very relevant, yet it’s about people, not just politics. imperfect, irate, and inquisitive individuals that ultimately cause a tremendous upheaval.
+Purple State Bruise is about people, not just politics.
+Imperfect, irate, and inquisitive individuals that ultimately cause a tremendous upheaval.

 This book is humorous, fast-paced, character-driven, and little insane – in a good way – if that’s what you’re looking for.
 It’s available on Amazon in paperback and Kindle editions.